ImpostorKeanu/eavesarp/README.md

 - `eavesarp` requires root privileges to sniff from the interface and craft ARP packets.
 - Captured output is automatically written to disk under the name `eavesarp.db` to prevent having to recapture ARP requests.
-- *Bug Warning*: `eavesarp` currently has an issue where it tends to incorrectly label the attacking host as a SNAC.
-The maintainer is working toward correcting the issue, but feel free to use the `--blacklist` flag and pass the IP of the attacking/monitoring interface as an argument.
-This will prevent distractions caused by false positives.

 ### Passive Execution